xriz1992/tvmaze-assignment/README.md

 # Architecture

+As for the main achitecture, I've chosen to use nuxt and tailwind in the setup to make development easier in case of framework and styling wise.

-As for the main achitecture, I've split it up over the following parts:
+Furthermore, I've split up the project over the following parts:

-- assets (containing mostly static stuff, like scss, css)
+- assets
+-

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/github-tv-maze-dashboard)